NeonDistrict/circle-integration/README.md

 + be recorded. this will have to against the db
 + todo handle callback timeouts (like the callback never comes)
 + todo handle the request ending before we can callback
-+ fallback from 3d to cvv to none
-+ return on 3d expired
++ handle dead request trying to respond?
-+ when a server comes up it should look at the db for anything that was left hanging or unresolved and query circle for it
++ when a server comes up it should look at the db for anything that was left hanging or unresolved and query circle for it (this should actually happen periodically)
-+ ok new plan the client will send a single idempotency key to represent a series of purchase exchanges and retries using different verification mechanisms, we then on the server side generate the idempotency keys that are sent to circle
 + update notion
 + log the idempotency key that comes from the client and ensure it has no collisions, collisions should be flagged as malicious
-+ server generated idempotency keys should be generated then checked for collisions before being used
++ server generated idempotency keys should be checked for collisions before being used
-+ the client should not have to specify cvv/3ds it should just send the request the the server can renegotiate all those terms itself. the only thing that goes back is a hard error, redirct, or success
-+ we almost need a fraud table, with date, reason etc?
++ client provided uuid need to be unique checked
 + if we are going to just bounce invalid requests, we need to log and dashboard those, ip tracking
-+ do we get an id for create card / create purchase on a pending response? and if so we need to store it at that point
 + there should be safe guards in the where clause to only allow specific state transitions, ie a purchase cant go from failed to pending, and a cvv cant go into request unless 3ds is unavailable, this will prevent dissallowed transitions
-+ some circle functions on the server will require the config make sure those get passed int
-+ all the circle_integration. refs in server need to be import / updated, not sure about circular inheritance?
 + some enums might not be getting used, they should all be somewhere..
-+ uuids need to be unique checked when generated
-+ client provided uuid need to be unique checked
-+ right now the server sends 3ds unavailable back to client but it should fallback on 3ds/cvv/unsec itself without involving the client
 + postgres lib errors should come back as generic internal error but log in full
-+ in create card i use "create_card_id" which should actually just be "card_id" to match "payment_3ds_id" etc
-+ right now we return the whole payment result which should just be a payment id or redirect requried
 + part of the parking cleanup or possible another daemon should be to look at the db for any unfinished purchases and poll circle for resolutions on them
 + gotta do the public key to the front end to encrypt everything
 + when the server determines the public key is no longer valid it should regfresh it itself, the client shouldnt be responsible to determine that, it should just retry
-+ uh after 3ds redirect is good or bad, the client prol needs to query the server
++ uh after 3ds redirect is good or bad, the client prol needs to query the server to confirm things finished?
 + verification at the req.body phase
 + sns origin verification by signature verify
-+ express sessions? across game? game provide session?
++ express sessions? across game server? game server provides session?
-+ client provides 'idempotency_key' which should be renamed to 'client_generated_idempotency_key' accross the stack to clarify its origin and safety
 + we may not be able to store cvv at all, so check on that shit
-+ nowhere can include postgres, it is parametered in, along with config
++ does a request stop processing mid way if they request is dropped?
++ logs need to be somehow slow queryable by uuid, maybe we use date stamps to find a region, load that region then slow sweep to find enetires

 flow: